Marmot Tungsten 3 Person Tent

 Weather Resistance

-Here's the required honesty: owners in genuinely wet climates flag limited water resistance as a real issue.
+Here's the required caveat: owners consistently flag limited water resistance as the Tungsten's weak point.

 User Reviews